ga-wdi-lessons/express-intro/readme.md

 });
 ```

-We've required the express module.
+We've required the Express module.
 We then create another variable that invokes
 the module.
 The app variable is where we can set up which port to listen to and
 the different requests the server should listen for.